 Why taking iron supplements isn’t the best option

 You should take iron supplements only after consulting your doctor.
-Excessive iron intake from supplements may have pretty dangerous side effects!
+Excessive iron intake from supplements may have side effects!

 Side effects of excessive iron intake are gastric upset, constipation, nausea, abdominal pain, vomiting, or faintness.
 Furthermore, severe overdoses of iron can lead to multisystem organ failure, coma, convulsions, and even death.